Completed Event: Women's Swimming and Diving at Oakland Golden Grizzly Classic on December 3, 2025 , , 2nd of 5

 Relays provided some of the Lopes' most impactful moments of the meet.

-Sara Mendoza contributed lifetime bests in the 200 freestyle in both the individual (1:49.22) and the 800 freestyle relay split (1:48.21).
+Sara Mendoza contributed lifetime bests in the 200 freestyle in the individual (1:49.22) and her 800 freestyle relay split (1:48.21).

-Sophomore Luna Ayala also recorded a qualifying time in the 50-yard butterfly to earn a berth at the NIC Championships, extending the Lopes' postseason representation beyond the conference meet.
+GCU sophomore Luna Ayala also recorded a qualifying time in the 50-yard butterfly to earn a berth at the NIC Championships, extending the Lopes' postseason representation beyond the conference meet.

 The Lopes will look ahead to Zone E Diving Championships in Flagstaff, Arizona, as well as CSCAA National Invational Championships in Ocala, Florida.